Ashland County Airport

+History

+Plans for a new airport were announced in March 1967 after a lease was signed for 100 acre of a 172 acre site.
+A lawsuit attempting to invalidate the contract, which was signed with a limited partnership, was filed two months later.
+Construction on the airport started in mid-summer 1967.
+By late November 1968, a ten unit t-hangar had been built.
+Construction of an additional ten t-hangars was approved in May 1969.
+By mid-June 1969, a fixed-base operated called Hausserman Aviation was in operation at the airport.
+The airport was dedicated on 5 July 1970.

+Heck Flying Service became airport manager in April 1977.
+By late August 1979 the runway had been repaved and a taxiway extension was being considered.

+The airport asked for $572,000 to build a new 2,200 sqft terminal in 2021.
+A $75,000 grant to build an access road from Ohio Route 42 to the airport was approved in 2022.
+A new terminal was dedicated in December 2025.

 Facilities and aircraft

 Ashland County Airport covers an area of 45 acre at an elevation of 1,206 ft above mean sea level.
 It has one runway, designated as runway 1/19.
 It has an asphalt surface and measures 3,501 by 75 ft.

 For the 12-month period ending April 30, 2021, the airport had 8,395 aircraft operations, an average of 23 per day: 98% general aviation, 2% military, and <1% air taxi.
 At that time there were 36 aircraft based at this airport: 34 single-engine and 2 multi-engine airplanes.
 This is down from 49,240 annual operations and 37 based aircraft in 2010.

 The airport has a fixed-base operator that sells fuel, both avgas and jet fuel, and offers amenities such as general aircraft maintenance, catering, courtesy transportation, conference rooms, a crew lounge, and more.

-The airport is undergoing terminal upgrades to improve facilities for local and transient pilots using the airport.
-Over $500,000 were allocated for the project.

-A $75,000 grant to build an access road at the airport was approved in 2022.
-The road came off Ohio Route 42 to improve access to the airport.